 Although the plant foliage of growing kalanchoe succulent plants is interesting even without blooms, the flowers make the most spectacular display.
 To force the plant to bloom again, you must fool it into believing it has experienced winter.

 During October and early March, the day lengths are short enough to naturally force flower buds.
 In other periods, you will have to put the plant in a closet or dim room for most of the day.
 Bring it out only for morning light and then put it away after a few hours.
-The plant needs six weeks of 12 to 14 hour darkness to form spectacular new flowers.
+The plant needs six weeks of 12 to 14 hours of darkness to form spectacular new flowers.

-The best temperatures for formation of flowers are 40-45 F. (4-7 C.) at night and 60 F. (16 C.) during the day.
+The best temperatures for the formation of flowers are 40-45 F. (4-7 C.) at night and 60 F. (16 C.) during the day.
 Kalanchoe care for plants that have begun to form buds is the same as that for flowering plants.